I say, this is like something by that novelist chap, Mister Wells.

 Examples of Wells Influence on Doctor Who

 The whole concept of Doctor Who about an eccentric scientist travelling though time obviously owes a lot to Wells classic novel “The Time Machine.”
 However stories in particular which draw on Wells work include the first two Dalek stories “The Daleks” and “The Dalek Invasion of Earth”.
-Terry Nation the author of both stories cited Wells as one of his favorite authors.
+Terry Nation the author of both stories cited Wells as one of his favourite authors.

 “The Daleks” bares many similarities to “The Time Machine”.
 Both stories are set in the future.
 Though its not made clear in the narrative that the Daleks takes place in the future, Nation intended it to be as revealed in the next Dalek story, “The Dalek Invasion of Earth”.
 Both stories also see a society splinter into two factions.
 One peaceful, but ultimately useless, beautiful humanoids, the other frail, but technologically and intellectually superior creatures.